bravoalpha79/MothRadar/README.md

 else:
     DATABASES = {"default": dj_database_url.parse(os.environ.get("DATABASE_URL"))}
 ```

-8. Run `python manage.py makemigrations` and then `python manage.py migrate`.

-9. In settings.py, under `MIDDLEWARE`, add `whitenoise.middleware.WhiteNoiseMiddleware`.
+10. In settings.py, under `MIDDLEWARE`, add `whitenoise.middleware.WhiteNoiseMiddleware`.
 At the bottom of the file, add:
 ```python
 STATICFILES_DIRS = (os.path.join(BASE_DIR, "static"),)
 STATIC_ROOT = os.path.join(BASE_DIR, "staticfiles")
 ```

-10. In the root of the project workspace, create a Procfile (capital P!) with the following content:
+11. In the root of the project workspace, create a Procfile (capital P!) with the following content:
 `web: gunicorn mothradar.wsgi:application`
 Save the file.

-11. Still in the root create a folder named "static".
+12. Still in the root create a folder named "static".

-12. From env.py, copy the following environment variables and their values (without quotes!) into Heroku App Config Vars:
+13. From env.py, copy the following environment variables and their values (without quotes!) into Heroku App Config Vars:
 ```python
 SECRET_KEY
 EMAIL_ADDRESS